kae4ka/asd-project/README.md

-# ⚡ ETL service name
+# ⚡ ETL-Express

-> ETL service, that helps to deliver data from corporate systems to MLOps framework.
+> ETL service that helps to deliver data from corporate systems to MLOps framework.
 ## Team
 - *Tyukavkina Ekaterina*
 - *Zhulin Artem*